myung-group/Data_CH-CHO/Data/README.md

 Data folder are not uploaded here, because of a large amount of calculation data.
-But, compressed file is uploaded and provided to an external site (Zenodo) [link below].
+But, compressed file is uploaded and provided to an external site (Zenodo) [http://www.doi.org/10.5281/zenodo.15055522].